kousikghosh/pokemon/README.md

 # pokemon
 Pokémon application

- ##showing the pokemon list
+ #showing the pokemon list
- ##each card displaying image, name, height, weight, list of abilities
+ #each card displaying image, name, height, weight, list of abilities
+ #details page added
+ #back button added
  ##used redux toolkit with axios and normal axios
  ##used Vue3
  #